maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 analyses)

 ------------------------------------------------------------------------
-Quick Start - Quick method
+Quick Start - easy method

-1) Ensure 7-Zip Is installed on your system
+1) Ensure 7-Zip is installed on your system
-	Can Be downloaded in the following link: https://www.7-zip.org/download.html
+	Can be downloaded from the following link: https://www.7-zip.org/download.html

-1)  Choose forecasting model
+2)  Choose a forecasting model

 	Transformer Model
     # or
 	LSTM Model:

-2) Download the respective ZIPS from the following Github links 	(download .7z.001 - .7z.007)
+3) Download the respective Zips from the following Github links 	(download .7z.001 - .7z.007)

 	Transformer	https://github.com/maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/releases/tag/Forecasting_Transformer

 	LSTM:		https://github.com/maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/releases/tag/Forecasting

-3) Move all downloaded zips to the same folder as the corresponding python script
+4) Move all downloaded zips to an empty folder

-4) Highlight all -> 7zip -> Extract here
+5) Highlight all -> right click -> 7zip -> Extract here

+6) Download starting_year.txt from the same location as the model and move to the same folder as the resulting .exe from above

-optional) The year in the .txt document Starting_year is the year that will be forecast from; by default it is set to 2025.
+optional) The year in the .txt document Starting_year is the year that will be forecast from; by default, it is set to 2025.
 The earliest year possible is 2012.
 Set to None for it to do all years

-5) Run the respective .exe
+7) Run the respective .exe

 	Transformer.exe
     # or
 	LSTM.exe

-6) Repeate steps 2-4 for the desired trading algorithm (both can be ran, Algorithmic trading(month-month) will update the monthly_forecasts folder, Algorithmic trading(year-year) will update Monthly_forecasts_yearly_portfolio)
+8) Repeat steps 3-5 for the desired trading algorithm (both can be ran, Algorithmic trading(month-month) will update the monthly_forecasts folder, Algorithmic trading(year-year) will update Monthly_forecasts_yearly_portfolio)

 	Algorithmic trading(month-month)	https://github.com/maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/releases/tag/Algorithmic_Trading_Monthly_Portfolio

 	Algorithmic trading(year-year)		https://github.com/maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/releases/tag/Trading

-7)  Run the desired trading .exe
+9)  Run the desired trading .exe
     -   Monthly-resetting:

 	Algorithmic Based (Year-Year Portfolio).exe